RaulLvu/Test-Cases-Samples/README.md

 --------------------

  **Description:**
-Check Admin user able to add multiple emergency contact.
+Check admin user if is able to add multiple emergency contact.

 **Steps to reproduce:**